The Scatty Mum

 close up shot of three naan breads garnished with parsley on a white plate.

-Can I make these naan breads ahead of time?
+Can I make gluten free naan bread ahead of time?

 Yes!
-Make up the dough and roll into 4 equal balls.
-Wrap each ball in clingfilm or place in a small airtight container and store in the freezer.
+Make up the dough and roll it into 4 equal balls.
+Wrap each ball in clingfilm or place it in a small airtight container and store them in the freezer.

 Defrost overnight in the fridge or on the side for a few hours.
 When defrosted, roll out into a naan shape and cook as per the recipe card.